AppIntro/AppIntro/README.md

     }

     @Override
-    public void onSkipPressed() {
+    public void onSkipPressed(Fragment currentFragment) {
+        super.onSkipPressed(currentFragment);
         // Do something when users tap on Skip button.
     }

     @Override
-    public void onDonePressed() {
+    public void onDonePressed(Fragment currentFragment) {
+        super.onDonePressed(currentFragment);
         // Do something when users tap on Done button.
     }

         @Override
     public void onSlideChanged() {
         // Do something when the slide changes.
     }

     @Override
     public void onNextPressed() {
         // Do something when users tap on Next button.
     }

 }